meodai/wikipedia-color-names/README.md

 - Removes duplicates color names
 - Title Cases the color names

-[colors.json](colors.json) contains an array of objects with a name and hex property.
+[colors.json](colors.json) contains an array of objects with a name, hex and link property.

 ## Latest Color Names 🔖